Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Introduction

-In this paper, we generalize the MSD-space methodology to problems with arbitrarily defined criteria weights.
-We show how weights affect rankings of alternatives under various TOPSIS aggregations and how the effects of weights provided by multiple experts can be compared.
-The detailed contributions of this paper are as follows: \begin{itemize} \item In Sections~\ref{sec:preliminaries} and \ref{sec:weights}, we formalize the TOPSIS procedure.
-We recall the definitions of utility space, MSD-space, and their properties.
-Finally, we show how arbitrary criteria weights can be re-scaled and used to generalize utility space into weighted utility space. \item In Section~\ref{sec:WMSD}, we define weight-scaled means and standard deviations as equivalents of alternative means and standard deviations in the weighted utility space.
-As a result, we prove the IA-WMSD property and introduce WMSD-space that represents alternatives in two dimensions regardless of the number of analyzed criteria and their weights.
-We also visualize WMSD-space and show how it can be used to express various aggregation functions using the weight-scaled means and standard deviations of alternatives. \item In Section ~\ref{sec:case}, we apply the proposed WMSD visualization to two case studies.
-We show how WMSD-space can be used to explore the properties of a given dataset, compare the effects of weights defined by different experts and underline the implications of using different aggregations. \item In Section~\ref{sec:discussion}, we summarize the paper, discuss our findings, and suggest further research. \end{itemize}
+To answer the above research question, the specific goal of this study is to extend the MSD-space methodology to problems with arbitrarily defined weights of criteria.
+Moreover, we aim to explain how weights affect rankings of alternatives under various TOPSIS aggregations and how the effects of weights provided by multiple experts can be compared.
+The detailed contributions of this paper are as follows: \begin{itemize} \item In Section~\ref{sec:preliminaries}, we formalize the TOPSIS procedure and recall the definitions of utility space, MSD-space, and their properties. \item In Section~\ref{sec:weights_and_WMSD}, we put forward our new visualization method.
+In particular, in Sections~\ref{sec:weights} and \ref{sec:weighted_US} we show how arbitrary criteria weights can be re-scaled and used to generalize utility space into weighted utility space.
+In Section~\ref{sec:IA-WMSD_property}, we define weight-scaled means and standard deviations as equivalents of alternative means and standard deviations in the weighted utility space.
+As a result, we prove the IA-WMSD property (distance to Ideal and Anti-ideal versus Weighted Mean and Standard Deviation property) and, in Section~\ref{sec:WMSD-space}, we introduce WMSD-space (Weighted Mean-Standard Deviation space) that represents alternatives in two dimensions regardless of the number of analyzed criteria and their weights.
+Finally, in Section~\ref{sec:visualization}, we visualize WMSD-space and show how it can be used to express various aggregation functions using the weight-scaled means and standard deviations of alternatives. \item In Section ~\ref{sec:case}, we apply the proposed WMSD visualization to two case studies.
+We show how WMSD-space can be used to explore the properties of a given dataset, compare the effects of weights defined by different experts and underline the implications of using different aggregations. \item In Sections~\ref{sec:discussion} and \ref{sec:conclusions}, we discuss our findings and limitations of the proposed method, summarize the paper, and suggest further research. \end{itemize}